About By the People

 By the People by the numbers

-• 138,000+ pages have transcriptions that are currently awaiting a reviewer to check them for completeness
+• 135,910 pages need a reviewer to check them for completeness and accuracy.

-• Over 365,000 completed transcriptions have been integrated back into the Library's online catalog, making them word-searchable and readable by accessibility technologies
+• Over 538,000 completed transcriptions have been integrated back into the Library's digital collections, making them word-searchable and readable by accessibility technologies.

-• There are 19 cataloged, full-text datasets of completed Campaigns now available online
+• There are 23 cataloged, full-text datasets of completed Campaigns now available online.

 Latest News